 Hidden within the math to this point is the extent to which any borrowing takes place.
-Overall borrowing takes place when ever expenditures in the first period are larger than the first period's income, which is to say whenever (i) $Y_1 < [u/(u+x+y+z)]W +$ [y/(u+x+y+z)]W. Saving would take place in the opposite case, when (ii) $Y_1 >$ [u/(u+x+y+z)]W + [y/(u+x+y+z)]W. Only in the rather odd case (iii) in which current and future expenditures exactly equal income in those periods would no borrowing be undertaken.

-This might happen by chance or because of the absence of markets for loans (sometimes referred to as capital markets) but is not likely in the normal course of affairs when capital markets are easy to use and knowledge about the future is reasonably good.
+Overall borrowing takes place when ever expenditures in the first period are larger than the first period's income, which is to say whenever (i) $Y_1 < W(u/(u+x+y+z) + W(y/(u+x+y+z))$.
+Saving would take place in the opposite case, when (ii) $Y_1 > W(u/(u+x+y+z) + W(y/(u+x+y+z))$.
+Only in the rather odd case (iii) in which current and future expenditures exactly equal income in those periods would no borrowing be undertaken.
+This might happen by chance or because of the absence of markets for loans (sometimes referred to as capital markets), but is not likely in the normal course of affairs when capital markets are easy to use and knowledge about the future is reasonably good.
 The data presented above for deficits suggests that case (i) is far more common than the others for the median voter of U.S. electorates.

-In the highly simplified model, in which voters are perfectly informed and public policies extremely responsive to electoral pressures, the median voter's income and desires for expenditures now and in the future would determine the extent of both private and public debt.
+In the highly simplified model, in which voters are perfectly informed and public policies extremely responsive to electoral pressures, the median voter's income and desires for expenditures now and in the future would determine the extent of debt.
 Whether that debt is held privately or by government would depend on where the interest rate was lowest.
-If government debt carries a lower interest rate than national debt

-(and it always has in the U.S.) all the borrowing would take place by the national government and the median voter himself or herself would have no private debt.
+If government debt carries a lower interest rate than national debt (and it always has in the U.S.) all the borrowing would take place by the national government and the median voter himself or herself would have no private debt.

 Other consumers, however, would not be so lucky because it unlikely that either their preferences (the exponents of their utility functions) or their lifetime budget constraints (income flows) are identical with those of the median voter.
 Some voters would wind up with more total debt than optimal (and so privately save to bring it down to ideal levels) and others would wind up with less total debt than optimal (and so borrow privately to bring up to ideal levels).
-(These may be regarded as "Barro" type voters.)

-At first this prediction may seem ridiculous but recall that many young people borrow quite a bit, that many middle aged persons do relatively little net borrowing or saving and that older persons often save a lot before retirement.
-That persons of middle age tend to be moderate debtors is consistent with the relatively moderate levels of debt exhibited by the federal government over most of this period-indeed essentially all of it except instances that may arguably been considered emergencies-World War II, the financial crisis of 2008, and the Covid 19 pandemic.
-So, one cannot reject this version of a well-functioning electoral based policy with respect to routine government finance out of hand.
+At first this prediction may seem ridiculous, but recall that many young people borrow quite a bit, that many middle aged persons do relatively little net borrowing or saving and that older persons often save a lot.
+That persons of middle age tend to be moderate debtors is consistent with the relatively moderate levels of debt exhibited by the federal government over most of this period-indeed essentially all of it except instances that may arguably been considered emergencies-world war II and the financial crisis.
+So, one cannot reject this version of a well-functioning electoral based policy with respect to government finance out of hand.